Program

 Scholar profile

-• Solid academic background demonstrating deep knowledge in their area of study related to the scholarship topic.
+• Solid academic background demonstrating deep knowledge in an area related to the scholarship topic.

-• Previous experience or marked interest in participating in research projects related to Artificial Intelligence (AI) and/or Machine Learning.
+• Previous experience or marked interest in research projects related to Artificial Intelligence (AI) and/or Machine Learning.

-• Ability to understand and quickly incorporate advanced technical concepts from the state of the art in AI.
+• Ability to quickly incorporate advanced technical concepts from the state of the art in AI.

-• Prior knowledge or strong motivation to contribute to AI Safety, particularly in mitigating catastrophic risks associated with the development and deployment of advanced autonomous AI systems.
+• Prior knowledge or strong motivation to contribute to AI Safety, particularly in mitigating catastrophic risks from advanced autonomous AI systems.

-• Demonstrate technical strengths in Computer Science or Data Science disciplines that, with proper guidance, can contribute to research or development of approaches aimed at risk reduction in AI systems.
+• Technical strengths in Computer Science or Data Science that, with proper guidance, can contribute to research aimed at risk reduction in AI systems.

-• Have adequate English proficiency for reading academic papers and participating in seminars with international AI Safety researchers.
+• Adequate English proficiency for reading academic papers and participating in seminars with international AI Safety researchers.

-While the profile is primarily aimed at advanced students or recent graduates in Computer Science and Data Science, we are also open to considering other related disciplines in exceptional cases.
-If this is your case, we ask that you include a note telling us why you believe your profile is suitable for this call.
+While the profile primarily targets advanced students or recent graduates in Computer Science, Artificial Intelligence, or Data Science, we are open to other related disciplines in exceptional cases.
+If this is you, please include a note explaining why your profile is suitable for this call.

-• Interpretability: Development of methods to understand and explain the internal and external behavior of AI models, whether through reverse-engineering their architecture, analyzing implicit goals or values in their behavior, evaluating the faithfulness of their reasoning processes, or studying their inductive biases.
+• Interpretability.
+Methods to understand and explain the internal and external behavior of AI models: reverse-engineering architecture, analyzing implicit goals or values, evaluating reasoning faithfulness, studying inductive biases.

-• Evaluations: Building systematic tests, both behavioral and mechanistic, to detect dangerous capabilities, harmful propensities, and the robustness of safety measures, creating evidence-based "gates" that determine if and how a model can be scaled or deployed.
+• Evaluations.
+Behavioral and mechanistic tests for detecting dangerous capabilities, harmful propensities, and the robustness of safety measures, creating evidence-based "gates" that determine if and how a model can be scaled or deployed.

-• Scalable Oversight/Control: Designing techniques such as task decomposition, process supervision, debate, iterated amplification, and adversarial "control evaluations" that allow humans (or weaker AIs) to monitor and constrain much more capable models, even when they attempt to evade safeguards.
+• Scalable oversight and control.
+Techniques like task decomposition, process supervision, debate, iterated amplification, and adversarial control evaluations that let humans (or weaker AIs) monitor and constrain much more capable models.

-• Governance: Study and design of policies, regulations, institutions, and technical and coordination mechanisms to avoid or mitigate harmful dynamics in advanced AI development (such as multipolar traps, unilateralist curse, proliferation of dangerous capabilities, etc.)
+• Governance.
+Policies, regulations, institutions, and coordination mechanisms to avoid or mitigate harmful dynamics in advanced AI development (multipolar traps, unilateralist curse, proliferation of dangerous capabilities).

-• AI Agency: Developing a deeper mathematical theory of agency, optimization, corrigibility (an agent's ability to accept external corrections without resisting or attempting to avoid them), and embedded decision-making, to support alignment strategies based on principles valid even for radically superhuman agents.
+• AI agency.
+Mathematical theory of agency, optimization, corrigibility, and embedded decision-making, supporting alignment strategies valid for radically superhuman agents.

-• Safety by Design AI: refers to AI systems developed to operate safely, with formal and verifiable guarantees that they will avoid harmful behavior.
-The goal is to ensure compliance with safety standards through rigorous verification, rather than relying solely on empirical testing.
+• Safety by design.
+AI systems developed to operate safely, with formal and verifiable guarantees of avoiding harmful behavior.

-We will also use as a reference the agendas and projects defined in other AI Safety programs or funding institutions:
+We also use as a reference the agendas and projects defined in other AI Safety programs and funding institutions:

 Frequently asked questions